pablo-meier/Pablog/_src/posts/2010-04-08-software-and-evolution.md

 > My biggest gripe with modern programming is the sheer volume of arbitrary
 > stuff I need to know.
 My current project has so far required me to know about
 > Python, Django, Google App Engine and it’s datastore, XHTML, CSS, JQuery,
-> Javascript, JSON, and a clutch of XML schema, APIs and the like.Don’t get me
+> Javascript, JSON, and a clutch of XML schema, APIs and the like.
+Don’t get me
 > wrong, I’m grateful for all of it, but it just doesn’t seem like what I was
 > promised when I followed SICP for the first time.
 It just feels like I spend
 > most of my time scouring through documentation and trying to remember umpteen